MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 ## Testing

-- Test code not method.
+- Test the code, not the method.
 - Tests are fast.

 ## Avoid dependencies

 - Do not add software dependencies to core library.
-- If you have to add dependency, make it optional.
+- If you have to add a dependency, make it optional.
-- More libraries bigger likelihood that code will break at compilation.
+- With more libraries, there is a larger likelihood of the code breaking at compilation.
 - Some decencies should be restricted to users modules
-- All dependencies are managed in Spack
+- All dependencies are managed managed Spack